FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 ## Restart the server

-To restart the {{< TransferCFT/componentshortname  >}} server use the following command.
+To restart the Transfer CFT{{< TransferCFT/componentshortname  >}} server use the following command.
 The behavior for in progress transfers depends on the setting defined for the FAST parameter (default=NO).

 ```
 CFTUTIL shut restart=yes